lexingxie/cmLab/content/post/asnets.md

 given planning domain, from the specification the "rules" of this domain, and examples of plans for small problems in this domain.
 <!-- s -->
-So for instance, we can give ASNets a description of the blocks world puzzle, give it some example of plans for small blocks world problems (problems with 4-7 blocks).
+For instance, we can give ASNets a description of the blocks world puzzle, give it some example of plans for small blocks world problems, e.g. those with 4-7 blocks.
 <!-- s -->
 It will then learn to solve any blocks world problem, even with very large numbers of blocks.